Carol II of Romania: Personality cult

-The Manipulative King
+Political influence

-For most of the interwar period, Romania was in the French sphere of influence, and in June 1926 a defensive alliance was signed with France.
-The alliance with France together with an alliance with Poland signed in 1921, and the "Little Entente" which united Romania, Czechoslovakia, and Yugoslavia - were the cornerstones of Romanian foreign policy.
+For most of the interwar period, Romania was in the French sphere of influence, and in June 1926, a defensive alliance was signed with France.
+The alliance with France, together with an alliance with Poland signed in 1921, and the "Little Entente," which united Romania, Czechoslovakia, and Yugoslavia, were the cornerstones of Romanian foreign policy.
 Starting in 1919, the French sought to create the Cordon sanitaire that would keep both Germany and the Soviet Union out of Eastern Europe.
 Carol did not seek to replace the foreign policy he had inherited in 1930 at first, as he regarded the continuation of the cordon sanitaire as the best guarantee of Romania's independence and territorial integrity, and as such, his foreign policy was essentially pro-French.
-At the time that Romania signed the alliance with France, the Rhineland region of Germany was demilitarized and the thinking in Bucharest had always been that if Germany should commit any act of aggression anywhere in Eastern Europe, the French would begin an offensive into the Reich.
-Starting in 1930 when the French began to build the Maginot Line along their border with Germany, some doubts started to be expressed in Bucharest about whether the French might actually come to Romania's aid in the event of a German aggression.
-In 1933, Carol had Nicolae Titulescu - an outspoken champion of collective security under the banner of League of Nations - appointed foreign minister with instructions to use principles of collective security as the building blocks for creating some sort of security structure, intended to keep both Germany and the Soviet Union out of Eastern Europe.
-Carol and Titulescu personally disliked one another, but Carol wanted Titulescu as a foreign minister as he believed he was the best man for strengthening ties with France and for bringing Great Britain into the affairs of Eastern Europe, under the guise of the collective security commitments contained the League Covenant.
+At the time that Romania signed the alliance with France, the Rhineland region of Germany was demilitarized, and the thinking in Bucharest had always been that if Germany should commit any act of aggression anywhere in Eastern Europe, the French would begin an offensive into the Reich.
+Starting in 1930, when the French began to build the Maginot Line along their border with Germany, some doubts started to be expressed in Bucharest about whether the French might actually come to Romania's aid in the event of a German aggression.
+In 1933, Carol had Nicolae Titulescu, an outspoken champion of collective security under the banner of the League of Nations, appointed foreign minister with instructions to use principles of collective security as the building blocks for creating some sort of security structure intended to keep both Germany and the Soviet Union out of Eastern Europe.
+Carol and Titulescu personally disliked one another, but Carol wanted Titulescu as a foreign minister as he believed he was the best man for strengthening ties with France and for bringing Great Britain into the affairs of Eastern Europe under the guise of the collective security commitments contained the League Covenant.